NexPlayer/Android-SDK/properties.md

 ### START\_NEARESTBW (555)

-Sets a target bandwidth (before playing HLS content) when selecting which track to play as playback starts.
+Sets a target bandwidth (before playing the content) when selecting which track to play as playback starts.

 While NexPlayer automatically chooses an ideal track to play based on several factors including device capability and network conditions, there may be situations in which starting playback from a track with a bandwidth near a particular bandwidth is desired.